abort/liquibase-osc/README.md

 Adds support to Liquibase for online schema changes.
 These are DDL statements that imply little to no locking, such that DML operations can continue.
 Currently only Oracle is supported.

 ## How to build
-Use `mvn install` to get a jar.
+Use `mvn install` to get a jar installed into your local Maven repository.
+There will be two binaries installed: one without and one with all direct dependencies.

 ## How to use

+# Spring Boot
-Add the jar to your spring-boot liquibase application.
+Add the jar to your Spring Boot liquibase application.
 Set a property in your `databaseChangeLog`:
 ```
   - property:
       name: auto-online-ddl